jellevink/courseware/topics/networking/modules/ip-address/README.md

 ## Tasks
 ### View the ARP table
 #### macOS, Linux, or Windows Subsystem for Linux
-Open a terminal, and enter the following command:
+Open a terminal, then enter the following command:
 ```text
 admin@ubuntu:~$ cat /proc/net/arp
 ```